Subscribe Now - Get them delivered to your inbox every Tuesday.

 And the customer won’t be saying, “This company is cheap.
 I hope they’re stable”.

 He’d be going, “Woo hooo!
 Well done me, winning!
-What a bargain I’ve got, same service”.
+What a bargain I’ve got with the same service”.

 It’s up to you to point out that it’s not necessarily the same service.